-- 146. If there has been no departmental maladministration then payments under our scheme would not be appropriate.
+- 167. If there has been no departmental maladministration then payments under our scheme would not be appropriate.
 However, officials can seek Treasury approval to make extra-statutory payments.
 More information about Treasury consents is set out in Managing Public Money (para 2.3).
-Generally these payments are made whilst corrective legislation is put in place and cease when payments can be made statutorily.
+Generally these payments are made until corrective legislation can be put in place and they cease when payments can be made statutorily.
 The Treasury (Managing Public Money Annex A4.14.6) describes them as follows: 'When a pattern develops and a number of cases raising similar points need to be dealt with, it may make sense to develop an extra-statutory scheme.
 If any such scheme seems likely to persist the organisation concerned should consider whether to bring forward legislation to set it on a statutory footing.'
-Even though such payments would not be in respect of maladministration, for accounting purposes, our team will still collate statistical details.
-(See the section on The Administrative Process for details.) - 147.
+Even though such payments would not be in respect of maladministration, for accounting purposes, CReST will need to know the total payments made and the total amount paid each year.
+(See the section on The Administrative Process for details.) - 168.
 Payments of social security benefits are made by DWP under a statutory framework which consists of Acts of Parliament, orders and regulations.
-"Extra-statutory payments" are payments which are made outside this statutory framework.
+"Extrastatutory payments" are payments which are made outside this statutory framework.
 That is, there is no legal entitlement to the benefit but Ministers/Treasury agree that payments can be made.
 They therefore go beyond the social security benefits to which people are entitled.
 However extra-statutory payments still have to be consistent with the broad intention of the statutory framework if they are to be lawful.